BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-Technology-principles/Optical_imaging.rst

 In in vivo imaging systems, excitation light is typically delivered using spectrally filtered light-emitting diodes (LEDs), (AMI HT system), or via broadband white-light sources combined with excitation filters (IVIS Spectrum).
 These illumination strategies enable selective excitation of fluorophores at their optimal wavelengths, enhancing specificity and minimizing off-target activation.
-The resulting fluorescent photons are captured by highly sensitive, cooled charge-coupled device (CCD) cameras after passing through wavelength-specific emission filters, which selectively isolate the desired signal.
+The resulting fluorescent photons are captured by highly sensitive CCD cameras after passing through wavelength-specific emission filters, which selectively isolate the desired signal.
 This approach, employing narrow-band excitation and emission wavelengths, effectively minimizes background noise originating from tissue autofluorescence and reduces spectral overlap between multiple fluorophores.

 .. image:: ../_static/epi-illumination.png